 - DEALING WITH CELL INFECTION

-- some details:
+- a few more details:

 - scientists inform that there might be 3-4-5 modes.
 Here are two:

 - mode-1 is based on B-cells (made in bone marrow) see: https://biology-pages.info/B/Blood.html#lymphocytes